faucetsdn/daq/docs/qualification.md

 After a test run, the system creates a <em>test report document</em> in a file that is named something like <code>inst/report_<em>macaddressXX</em>_<em>timestamp</em>.txt</code>.
-This file contains a complete summary of all the test results most germane to qualifying a device (but is not in iteself comprehensive).
+This file contains a complete summary of all the test results most germane to qualifying a device ([complete example report](report.md)).
 If properly configured, this report will be uploaded to the configured cloud instance and available for download from the Web UI.

 ## Qualification Dashboard